Welcome to the Original Virtual Museum - celebrating Woolworths' century at the heart of British High Street Shopping

 The original 1950s gallery home page from the Woolworths Virtual Museum (2004)

-Recognition for the war pages of the Virtual Museum came when Paul Seaton was invited to contribute a chapter to the official commemorative book marking the sixtieth anniversary of the D-Day landings, which is now reproduced in this updated, unofficial Original Virtual Museum.
+Recognition for the war pages of the Virtual Museum came when Paul Seaton was invited to contribute a chapter to the official commemorative book marking the sixtieth anniversary of the D-Day landings, which is now reproduced here in the Woolworths Museum.

 He was also invited to contribute to an official history of The Spitfire, after the publishers spotted details of 'Nix Over Six' on line.
 The RAF also announced plans to name a modern day fighter Nix Over Six 'in recognition of the few'.